DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/deprecated_calibration.rst

 The manual flowchart is the first flowchart that must be executed.
 The flowchart's purpose is to manage and save the camera's data, which includes the image, point cloud, depth image, camera intrinsic, and pose.

 The vision software will decide which case to execute based on the command constants received from the robot.
-In general, the operator must initiate a handshake between the robot and the vision software first.
+In general, you must initiate a handshake between the robot and the vision software first.
 Once the connection is established, the vision software uses the Assemble Bag node to trigger the camera to capture the image and save the data.
 From the Writer Node, the data will be assembled into a bag file.

-The operator can specify the mode of generating the bag file within the writer node.
+You can specify the mode of generating the bag file within the writer node.
 By selecting the source type into "From file", a single bag file can be saved.

 .. image:: Sphere_Calibration/Sphere_Calibration_image/image2/Picture6.png
     :width: 80%
     :align: center
 |

-If there is a sequence of bag files, the operator can select “From Numbered” by defining the folder path and the file name along with its start and end index for each file.
+If there is a sequence of bag files, you can select “From Numbered” by defining the folder path and the file name along with its start and end index for each file.

 ..
 Attention::
-    Normally we would set the end index into a large number to avoid editing the box in the future if the operator wants to add more poses for the calibration.
+    Normally we would set the end index into a large number to avoid editing the box in the future if you want to add more poses for the calibration.

 .. image:: Sphere_Calibration/Sphere_Calibration_image/image2/Picture7.png
     :width: 80%
     :align: center
 |

 Until all poses are executed, the flowchart will continuously run the second case for each pose.
 The flowchart will then transition to case three and terminate.
-All bag files will be saved in the operator-defined folder path.
+All bag files will be saved in the user-defined folder path.

-After running the manual flowchart, the operator must import the bag file folder that was previously saved into the Calibration flowchart in order to generate the yml file that will be used for the actual bin-picking applications.
+After running the manual flowchart, you must import the bag file folder that was previously saved into the Calibration flowchart in order to generate the yml file that will be used for the actual bin-picking applications.
 The yml file specifies the accuracy threshold for locating the object in the image.
 The lower the value, the more precise.

 .. image:: Sphere_Calibration/Sphere_Calibration_image/image2/Picture8.png
     :width: 80%
     :align: center
 |

-The operator can either manually filtering out the ball, or using the color filtering option to select the ball's cloud automactically.
+You can either manually filtering out the ball, or using the color filtering option to select the ball's cloud automactically.

 Manually filter the ball
 ~~~~~~~~~~~~~~~~~~~~~~~~~